 Major Status: Device Busy (0001) Substatus: Not Overridable (000001)

-The ''not overridable'' substatus indicates an off-line command other than a Seek is being executed by the addressed Disc unit.
+The Not Overridable substatus indicates an off-line command other than a Seek is being executed by the addressed file unit.
 This command cannot be overridden by any other Seek command.

 See Overridable, above.